 To make the app use new features integrated via API, the mobile developer will implement new functionality using dependencies added during the previous step.

 [API integration step-by-step process]

-By using API for third-party integrations you can enrich your mobile app functionality without reinventing the wheel.
+By using third-party API integrations you can enrich your mobile app functionality without reinventing the wheel (Facebook, Google Maps, Paypal, online games etc.).
 Such an integration significantly reduces the cost and time of the app development process, while making your app to stand out from the crowd and increase user engagement.

 What to integrate third-party API?Receive Free Cost Estimation